microsoft/azurelinux/README.md

 Instructions for building CBL-Mariner may be found here: [Toolkit Documentation](./toolkit/README.md).

 ## ISO
-You can try CBL-Mariner with the following community supported ISO Image: [x86_64 ISO](https://osrelease.download.prss.microsoft.com/pr/download/Mariner-1.0-x86_64.iso).
+You can try CBL-Mariner with the following ISO Image: [x86_64 ISO](https://aka.ms/mariner-1.0-x86-64-iso).
+Support for the ISO is community based as described [here](./SUPPORT.md).
 After downloading the ISO, use the [following instructions](./toolkit/docs/quick_start/quickstart.md#prepare-vm) to install and use in a Hyper-V VM.

 # Trademarks